 How does AE capture PII?

 AE Connect is the front facing element that allows users to sign up to a service on a website.
 This is where the permissions approval process takes place.
 When users sign up, we gather some static personal information, such as where the user is from or where they’re geographically located.
+Learn more about the data AE Collects with our CIAM platform.

 Why would a customer opt in to sharing their PII?